torappinfo/uweb/README.md

 - Tiny: less than 200k
 - Fast: run fast, even with thousands of user provided css/scripts
 - Efficient: less touches, one click to reach any number of search engines without repeated input.
+- Convenient: any book (pdf/djvu)/dictionary/txt/command line/app can be search engine.
 - Customizable: user-defined menus, (new) buttons and gestures for user agents, bookmarklets, url services, shell commands, internal functionality links and text processing etc.
 - Powerful: enabling html5 applications to work like native; javascript and shell scripting for general processing and more if enhanced by Termux.